top of page

 WHAT CUTTING THE FAT ALSO LOOK LIKE FOR YOU:

 Here’s the thing with support when you’re now starting out.
 Because statistically, most startups fail in the first 3 years of business, support is almost impossible to genuinely expect.
-Before I could really immerse myself in what it meant to be self-employed, I was already facing expectations that came with “working from home”.
-Meanwhile, many local small service businesses that follow me on IG vanished after COVID.
+Before I could really immerse myself in what it meant to be self-employed, I was already facing expectations that came with “working from home.”

-The window of opportunity to do good work that gets you seen, heard, and paid, or create content that isn’t lopsided, is a small one.
-Focusing your time, money, and energy towards brand clarity, once you’ve lived a little, is a critical aspect of how you grow moving forward.
+The window of opportunity to do good work that gets you seen, heard, and paid is a small one.
+Focusing your time, money, and energy on brand clarity, once you’ve lived a little, is a critical aspect of how you grow.

 Someone can pay me 15K now for visual branding, but proof of concept within the first 3 years of my business was foundational to what I’m able to charge in the middle of an economic crisis.